pbl0/pablo-blog/_posts/me.md

 hidden: true
 ---

 I'm Pablo, a (web) programmer and this is my website.
-Professionally I've worked mostly with Angular, but from time to time I like to mess around with Python, React, Godot and a few others.
+Professionally I've worked mostly with Angular, but from time to time I also mess around with Python, React, Godot and a few others.
 Besides computers and programming I also love listening (and sometimes pretending to play) music, playing video-games and reading books.
 I also have fun with some gardening and taking random pictures.
 Oh, I also like dogs, of course.

 ### Why did you make a website?
 Why not?